dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 As with Kotlin and Swift, Typescript does not seem to have skimped on the static analysis work, but instead has invested fairly heavily in providing robust checking.
-As with C# however, Typescript does seem to have chosen to be unsound in a few places out of choice rather than necessity, to relieve the programmer of some of the burden of proving safety to the type checker.
+Since the Typescript type system is unsound there is essentially no way for them to provide null-soundness.
+As with C# however, Typescript does seem to have chosen to be unsound in a few places out of choice in addition to necessity, to relieve the programmer of some of the burden of proving safety to the type checker.
+Since Typescript is purely a static layer on top of Javascript, there is also no performance benefit to null-soundness for it.

 ### Alternatives to a sound system